High Blood Pressure – the genetic link

 Note I wrote ‘susceptible’, not determined.

-Having high blood pressure in your family doesn’t mean you have to suffer it too.
+five causes of high blood pressure and what to do about themHaving high blood pressure in your family doesn’t mean you have to suffer it too.
 But it does mean that you will have work a little harder at keeping your blood pressure withing healthy limits.

 That certainly applies to me and perhaps to you too.
 If I lived the lifestyle of my former girlfriend mentioned above my blood pressure would have gone through the ceiling and my cardio-vascular health levels would be seriously compromised.

-Today I enjoy blood pressure readings that often fall below the 120/80 benchmark – but it’s not because I’m lucky, or am genetically programmed for low blood pressure, or I take medication daily.
+Today I enjoy blood pressure readings that often fall below the 120/80 benchmark – but it’s not because I’m lucky, or am genetically programmed for low blood pressure, or because I take medication daily.

 I am genetically susceptible to high blood pressure but I keep it down through exercise, diet and avoiding high levels of stress.